openlayers/openlayers/changelog/upgrade-notes.md

 #### The `filter` option for `WebGLPointsLayer` has changed

 The filter option for the `WebGLPointsLayer` must now be specified alongside other options instead of being part of the `style` object.
+Note that the `WebGLPointsLayer` is not part of the stable API and is subject to breaking changes between major releases.

 ```js
 // Before